stream-protocol/checkout-donation-platform/README.md

 - `checkout-demo`: mock e-commerce checkout page to showcase the Donations Component

 ## Integrating Dona Into A Checkout Flow
-Dona's Donations API and Donations Component are used to present customers with an option to donate in the checkout flow for a e-commerce store or a point-of-sale kiosk using Solana Pay.
+Stream Protocol´s Donations API and Donations Component are used to present customers with an option to donate in the checkout flow for a e-commerce store or a point-of-sale kiosk using Solana Pay.
 ### Quick Start
 Install the Donations API and the Donations Component.
 ```